 To transport raw materials seamlessly and efficiently with minimal damage in transit, it’s often a good idea to leave it to the professionals and get a 3PL company to help you move your inventory through the supply chain.

-ShipBob’s software lets you track your inventory movement for better supply chain visibility, allowing you to see where your inventory is, how much you have in stock, and when you need to place reorders so you can effectively replenish your raw materials inventory to minimize supply chain disruptions.
+ShipBob’s software lets you track your inventory movement for better supply chain visibility, allowing you to see where your inventory is, how much you have in stock, and when you need to place reorders so you can effectively replenish your raw materials inventory to minimise supply chain disruptions.

 For businesses importing inventory from China, FrieghtBob significantly reduces transit time to 15-30 days.
 Under this managed freight program, inventory is loaded onto faster ships and gets it to you 2x faster than comparable LCL products.